catalystneuro/ndx-miniscope/README.md

 [![PyPI version](https://badge.fury.io/py/ndx-miniscope.svg)](https://badge.fury.io/py/ndx-miniscope)

-The Miniscope acquisition software generally outputs the following files:
+The Miniscope V3 acquisition software generally outputs the following files:

 * msCam[##].avi
 * behavCam[##].avi
 * timestamp.dat
 * settings_and_notes.dat

+The Miniscope V4 acquisition software generally outputs the following files:

+* [#].avi
+* {notes,headOrientation}.csv
+* metaData.json
+* timestamps.csv

 This repo provides an extension to the `Device` core NWB neurodata_type called `Miniscope` which contains fields for the data in `settings_and_notes.dat`.
 The following code demonstrates how to use this extension to properly convert Miniscope acquisition data into NWB by creating external links, which does not require the video data to be copied into the NWB file.